Five biggest issues to watch at Supreme Court as high-profile term ends

 Abortion

-The draft majority opinion that leaked last month revealing that the justices are poised to strike down Roe v.
+The draft majority opinion that leaked last month revealed that the justices are poised to strike down Roe v.
 Wade has all eyes on abortion rights.

 The question now is will that draft opinion become law, or have the court’s conservatives scaled back their ambitions amid the ensuing fallout?